 Financial Ratios Comparison

-The following table provides a comparative overview of key financial ratios for Cameco Corporation (CCJ) and enCore Energy Corp (EU) based on the most recent fiscal year data.
+The table below presents key financial ratios for Cameco Corporation (CCJ) and enCore Energy Corp.
+(EU) based on their most recent fiscal year data, providing a clear basis for comparative analysis.

 P/B5.052.17